-- Any generation that took place in GB before 1 April 2013 - Any generation that took place in NI before 1 May 2013 - 4.6.
+- Energy from waste with combined heat and power (CHP). - Advanced fuels (ie pyrolysis, gasification and anaerobic digestion). - Microgenerators (below 50 kW). - Qualifying CHP generating stations below 1 MWe. - Any generation that took place in GB before 1 April 2013. - Any generation that took place in NI before 1 May 2013. - 4.6.
 The Register will clearly identify which ROCs the 4% bioliquid cap applies to and which are exempt.
 The majority will have a generation type with suffix 'BL'; as shown in Table 2:

 Generation types ROC generation type qualifier code

-Co-firing of regular bioliquid cQ
+Co-firing of regular bioliquid CQ

 Co-firing of regular bioliquid with CHP QC

 Dedicated biomass - BL DQ

-Dedicated biomass with CHP - BL (excluding CHP generating stations below 1 MWe) QD
+Dedicated biomass with CHP - BL

+(excluding CHP generating stations below 1 0.5
-Station conversion - BL SQ

-Station conversion with CHP - BL QS

-Unit conversion - BL UQ

-Unit conversion with CHP - BL QU
+MWe) QD